Full Melt at a Glance

 Simple Testing Methods

-A basic jar test can help identify true full melt: place a small amount in a clean glass container and apply gentle heat.
+A basic melt test can help identify true full melt: place a small amount on a clean surface and apply gentle heat.
 Authentic full melt will bubble and disappear completely, while lower grades will leave visible residue.
-This test looks great for verifying quality, though it should be performed carefully with minimal material to avoid waste.

 How is full melt different from 6-star hash?